 Challenge number Detail of challenge 1 Our assessments indicate that some disadvantaged pupils have gaps and misconceptions in their knowledge and understanding.
 Some pupils find it difficult to retain and recall prior knowledge.
-The gap in writing attainment for disadvantaged and non-disadvantaged pupils is greater in writing than other curriculum areas
+The gap in writing attainment for disadvantaged and non- disadvantaged pupils is greater in writing than other curriculum areas

 2 Teacher observations and assessments have identified a number of pupils who lack engagement opportunities and experiences.
 This impacts our disadvantaged pupils more than their peers.
 This has been highlighted in national studies.
 3 Our attendance data over the past 3 years indicated that attendance of disadvantaged pupils has been between 0.5% and 1.2% lower than for non disadvantaged pupils.
-This attendance of SEN disadvantaged children is lower still.
-Since September 2021 this gap has increased to 1.6% Attendance from September 2021 is lower than pre-covid levels with an increased number of persistent absentees.
+This attendance of SEND disadvantaged children has also historically been lower than non SEND pupils Improving attendance is a whole school priority and as highlighted in our most recent Ofsted report (December 2024), some pupils do not attend school regularly and miss out on important learning.
 4 Teacher observations and the work of our Child Welfare team (including an analysis of referrals and concerns) highlight that pupils and their families have social and emotional difficulties, including medical and mental health needs. parental engagement of PP children.
 This has an impact on pupil attainment in school and some pupils are currently requiring high levels of support with social and emotional needs, 5 Some parents are not engaging with the school in supporting pupil learning.
 Their own social and emotional needs add to the challenge and complexity.